 Studies have been mixed, but some say that erythritol can decrease plaque or, at the least, not contribute to tooth decay.
 One double-blind, randomized trial study looked at the effects of erythritol on 485 primary school children.
 Each child consumed four erythritol, xylitol or sorbitol candies three times per school day.
 In the follow-up examinations, researchers observed a lower number of cavities in the erythritol group than in the xylitol or sorbitol groups.
 The time until the development of cavities was also longest in the erythritol group.
 (15)

 Better Sweetener Alternatives

 I’m talking about a real stevia leaf extract product, not a “stevia product” that actually contains other sweeteners like erythritol.
 Stevia is an herbal plant that belongs to the Asteraceae family.
 The stevia plant has been used for over 1,500 years by the Guaraní people of Brazil and Paraguay.
-It’s really a great, health-promoting choice when you buy a high-quality, pure stevia product.
+It’s really a great, health-promoting choice when you buy a high-quality, pure stevia leaf extract product.
 Make sure to buy stevia without additives and one that has been less processed.
 I recommend green stevia as the best option.

 Raw honey is a pure, unfiltered and unpasteurized sweetener made by bees from the nectar of flowers.
 Unlike processed honey, raw honey does not get robbed of its incredible nutritional value and health powers.
 It has been scientifically proven to help with allergies, diabetes, sleep problems, coughs and wound healing.
 Look for a local beekeeper to source your raw honey.
 This makes it even more likely to help with seasonal allergies.